serverless/blog/posts/2017-04-25-keep-your-lambdas-warm.md

     warmup: true
 ```

-* WarmUP to be able to `invoke` lambdas requires the following Policy Statement in `iamRoleStatements`:
+In order for WarmUP to be able to `invoke` lambdas, you'll also need to set the following Policy Statement in `iamRoleStatements`:

 ```yaml
 iamRoleStatements: